takenet/deckard/docs/components.md

 ## Storage

-The storage is responsible for persisting the messages and queues.
+The storage is responsible for persisting the messages and queue configurations.

 Deckard currently supports the following Storage engines:
 - Memory (default)